ingadhoc/miscellaneous/mail_activity_board_ux/README.rst

 Several Improvements:

-* Do not show Activities link in chatter sinc we do not used and also is chrasing the chatter look and feel
+* Hide "Activities" link in chatter because we are not using it and is making crash our chatter look and feel
+* Be able to edit the activities from the Activities Dashboard

 Installation
 ============